adienthu/Advanced_Android_Development/README.md

 Advanced Android Sample App
 ===================================

-Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+Synchronizes weather information from OpenWeatherMap on Android Phones, Tablets and Watches.
 Used in the Udacity Advanced Android course.

 Pre-requisites
 --------------